Servant Leadership

 Practice

-Getting servant leadership right takes time, energy and skill.
-You need to really know the people you work with, their motivation, their strengths and weaknesses and their areas of growth.
+Effective servant leadership requires time, energy, and skill.
+You need to know the people you work with, their motivation, their strengths and weaknesses and their areas of growth.

 Identifying and anticipating the needs of each team member is essential.
 You need to put them into a comfortable and supportive work environment, where they will feel more at ease and engaged in their work.
 The tricky part is to strike a balance and not create an environment that is overly comfortable or stagnant, as this can lead to complacency and a lack of growth.